 How can I find out if I have vitiligo?

-A vitiligo diagnosis is most often given by a doctor or dermatologist after a simple skin examination.
+A vitiligo diagnosis is most often given by a doctor after a simple skin examination.
 There is rarely a need to do a biopsy, but blood tests can sometimes be required to make sure that the symptoms are not caused by any other auto-immune disease.

 Note that people who are affected by vitiligo generally don’t have any other symptoms aside from white patches; they do not experience pain, itchiness or discomfort.

 Vitiligo cannot be cured; it is a chronic condition that lasts throughout one’s life.
 However, there are several treatments available to limit the size and quantity of depigmentation patches.
 Consult your pharmacist or doctor to determine which measures might be appropriate for you.